conwaycolorlab/ProjectManagement/Lab Meeting/template.md

 ---

 > *Please add a bullet point with something you'd like the lab members to know about.
-> You may respond to any of the points before or after the lab meeting, no need to wait until the 1 hour time slot!*
+> You may respond to any of the points before or after the lab meeting, no need to wait until the time slot!*

 *
 *